reuk/wayverb/docs_source/conclusion.md

 speed.
 This is certainly possible, but would yield relatively small improvements to the simulation speed.
 It may be equally valid to simply wait for hardware with increased parallelism support: a machine with twice as many graphics cores will run the program twice as fast.
 Such machines are likely to be commonplace in two or three years.
 Therefore, a better use of time would be to spend those two years focusing on the algorithm's functional problems rather than optimisation.
+Although it is disappointing to fall back on the argument that hardware improvements will obviate the need for software efficiency improvements, note that Wayverb is uniquely well-placed to benefit from hardware improvements going forward.
+Newer computing platforms are generally more powerful due to an increase in the number of processor cores rather than an increase in overall clock speed, and Wayverb by design can scale across all available GPU cores.

 #### User Interface